Pupil Premium at Sewell Park Academy

 The literacy and numeracy catch-up funding gives schools additional funding to support year 7 students who did not achieve at least level 4 in their English reading and/or Maths SATs at the end of Key Stage 2 (Year 6).
 Schools such as Sewell Park Academy received an additional £500 funding for students who did not achieve this level.
 A programme of support is being run to address the needs of these students and this is included in the Pupil Premium Plan 2018-19.

 If you are a parent/carer of one of the students mentioned above and they are not presently receiving support, please contact us in order to discuss this issue.
-Please contact Mrs Barwick (Director of Year 11, SENCO) on 01603 411721.
+Please contact Mrs Barwick (Assistant Headteacher, SENCO) on 01603 411721.